The 19th annual "Little Mo" Nationals presented by Wilson

 Carol Weyman - October 1st, 2016 at 7:07AM

-Congratulations to Andrew Salu and Maria Drobotova for winning The "Little Mo" Grand Slam!
-The exciting challege was created in honor of Maureen "Little Mo" Connolly's winning the Grand Slam (1953).
+Congratulations to Andrew Salu and Maria Drobotova for winning 2014 "Little Mo" Slam!
+The exciting challenge was created in honor of Maureen "Little Mo" Connolly's winning the Grand Slam (1953).
 It is the ultimate challenge to win the "Little Mo" Grand Slam.
-Andrew (age 9) and Maria (age 10) won all three '"Little Mo" Internationals this year and each received a 6' tall trophy for their accomplishment.
+Andrew (age 9) and Maria (age 10) won all three '"Little Mo" Internationals in 2014 and each received a 6' tall trophy for their accomplishment.
 This is the tallest trophy ever given in junior tennis.
-The first leg was held in San Diego, California in July, second leg in Forest Hills, New York in August and the third and final leg in Florida in December.
-The "Little Mo" Slam will continue in 2015 in California, New York, and Florida, and we hope you will plan to play the "Little Mo" International tournaments for a chance to win a 6' trophy.
+We wish all players good luck in their quest to win the tallest trophy in 2016.
+The "Little Mo" Slam will continue in 2016 in California, New York, and Florida, and we hope you will plan to play the "Little Mo" International tournaments for a chance to win a 6' trophy.
 The "Little Mo" International tournaments are open to any player from the United States and worldwide ages 8, 9, 10, 11 and 12.
 Only the yellow ball divisions are eligible to win The "Little Mo" Slam.
-Eligibility for The "Little Mo" Slam: 12s - born in 2003, 11's - born in 2004, 10's - born in 2005, 9's - born in 2006, 8's - born in 2007 or 2008.
+Eligibility for The "Little Mo" Slam: 12s - born in 2004, 11's - born in 2005, 10's - born in 2006, 9's - born in 2007, 8's - born in 2008 or 2009.
 Maureen "Little Mo" Connolly was the first woman to win the Grand Slam in 1953 - winning all four major tournaments in one calendar year (Australian, French, Wimbledon and U.S. Open).
 She is still the only American woman and the youngest (age 18) to have accomplished this magnificent feat.
 We wish you good luck in trying to win The "Little Mo" Slam.